On Prediction Properties of Kriging: Uniform Error Bounds and Robustness: Simulation studies

 We conduct four simulation studies with different choices of the true and imposed smoothness of the Mat\'ern kernels, denoted by $\nu_0$ and $\nu$, respectively.
 We summarize the simulation results in Table \ref{Tab:simuResults}.

-Figure \ref{fig:nu0big} shows the relationship between the logarithm of the fill distance (i.e., $\log h_{\mathbf{X}}$) and the logarithm of the average prediction error (i.e., $\log \mathcal{E}$) in scatter plots for the four cases given in Table \ref{Tab:simuResults}.
-The solid line in each panel shows the linear regression fit calculated from the data.
-Each of the regression lines in Figure \ref{fig:nu0big} fits the data very well, which gives an empirical confirmation of the approximation in \eqref{eq:linearreg}.
-It is also observed from Figure \ref{fig:nu0big} that, as the fill distance decreases, the maximum prediction error also decreases.

-Returning to Table \ref{Tab:simuResults}, it is seen that the regression coefficients are close to the values given by our theoretical analysis, with relative error no more than 0.08.
+It is seen in Table \ref{Tab:simuResults} that the regression coefficients are close to the values given by our theoretical analysis, with relative error no more than 0.08.
 By comparing the third and the fourth rows of Table \ref{Tab:simuResults}, we find that the regression coefficient does not have a significant change when $\nu$ remains the same, even if $\nu_0$ changes.
 On the other hand, the third and the fifth rows show that, the regression coefficient changes significantly as $\nu$ changes, even if $\nu_0$ keeps unchanged.
 This shows convincingly that the convergence rate is independent of the true smoothness of the Gaussian process, and the rate given by Theorem \ref{Th:main} is sharp.
 Note that our simulation studies justify the use of the leading term $\log h_{\mathbf{X}}$ in (\ref{eq:log}) to assess the convergence rate but they do not cover the second term $\log (-\nu\log h_{\mathbf{X}})$, which is of lower order.
+Figure 1 in the supplementary material shows that the regression line for the logarithm of the fill distance and the logarithm of the average prediction error fits the data very well.

 From the simulation studies, we can see that if the smoothness of the imposed kernel is lower, the kriging predictor converges slower.
 Therefore, to maximize the prediction efficiency, it is beneficial to set the smoothness parameter of the imposed kernel the same as the true correlation function.